brianhigh/computing_bootcamp/R/R_data_types.md

-## R Language Basics
+## R Data Types and Structures

+### Learning objectives

+You will learn:

+* How to access and display data in R
+* How to make comments in R code
+* The basic "primitive" data types in R
+* The basic "higher order" data structures in R
+* The basics of R "data objects" and "classes"
+* How to inspect the properties of data objects
+* How to convert data objects to other types

 ## Accessing Data

-If you just enter a value, R will print it out:
+If you just enter a value at the R command prompt, R will print out the value:

 ```r